 Carabiner: Climbers use them, but many people also use them to hold their keys.
 A solid, large and locking one make great knuckle dusters.

-Bowling Ball: Be careful about someone grabbing it and twisting with your fingers still in it.
+Bowling Ball: The weight is a drawback and a plus, but you should also be careful about someone grabbing it and twisting with your fingers still in it.